 What is a VPN, and what purpose does it serve?

 A virtual private network (VPN) is a service that allows you to access sensitive or personal data over a public network on your iPhone (or any other device) in a secure manner.
-To do this, it creates a virtual tunnel between you and the destination server (of the service/website you are trying to access) and routes the traffic across over an encrypted tunnel (between you and the VPN server).
-By routing user data through a secure tunnel, the service ensures the data is protected from the prying eyes of those with evil intentions.
+To do this, it creates a virtual tunnel between you and the destination server (of the service/website you are trying to access) and routes the internet traffic across over an encrypted tunnel (between you and the VPN server).
+By routing user data through a secure tunnel, a VPN ensures that your data stands protected from the prying eyes of those with evil intentions.

 What are some of the advantages of using an iPhone VPN?

 In today’s time, ensuring the privacy and security of your data is paramount.
 Irrespective of your purpose of use, personal or professional, keeping a check on the essential security measures and using the web wisely is something you should always practice.
 While there are a few different ways to do that, one that does not require the absolute knowledge of the know-how and is perhaps the easiest is using a VPN.
 Here are a few advantages of using a VPN for iPhone.

 1. Masking your identity to stay anonymous (kind of)

 One of the biggest advantages of using a VPN is that the service comes in handy when you want to protect your identity from ISPs and ad trackers across different websites.
 When you have your connection route through a VPN, your IP address is masked with that of the VPN provider’s IP address.
 By doing so, you can browse the web anonymously (kind of) and improve the overall security.
 Needless to say, you can also protect your browsing activity from your ISP or the ad trackers across various websites.
 Be it while using public Wi-Fi or Wi-Fi at work, a VPN connection comes as a boon.